MohitGoel92/Predicting-Customer-Purchases/README.md

 <img src = 'Screen20.png' width='700'>

-However, mapping to a higher dimensional space can be highly compute-intensive (demanding a lot a computation).
-We therefore use the kernel trick.
+However, mapping to a higher dimensional space can be highly compute-intensive (demanding a lot a computation); we therefore use the kernel trick.

 **The Kernel Trick**